LizMyers/gemini-moodlights/README.md

 ## 🌊 What Happens:

 1. Script starts, greets you aloud
-2. Listens to 2-second audio via Mac mic
+2. Listens to 3-second audio via laptop mic
-3. Transcribes with Whisper
+3. Transcribes speech to text with Whisper
 4. Gemini matches the mood to a color
-5. Speaks the response aloud via GCP TTS
+5. Whisper transcribes text to speech (TTS)
+6. Gemini speaks a response message and...
-6. Posts color to Mastodon
+7. Posts the new color to Mastodon
+8. Cheerlights following the Thingspeak channel 1417 pick up the color

+To learn more about how Cheerlights work, see: http://cheerlights.io/learn

 ---